OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Explorer/ComparisonExplorer.md

 ### Comparison Pie Charts

 The stacked pie charts in the upper right portion of Comparison Explorer allow users to visualize more details about the comparisons filtered to.
-The inner circle of both pie charts represents the proportion of comparisons reprented by the Land colored.
+The inner circle of the pie charts represents the proportion of comparisons represented by the Land, colored by Land.
 For example, the example below has been filtered by TherapeuticArea of Cardiovascular Disease and the pie charts have been updated to have to colors in the inner circle, representing MouseDisease_B38 and HumanDisease_B37.
 Scrolling over the circle will reveal the Land represented (the gray portion representing HumanDisease_B37):

 ![pie_inner](../images/pie_inner.png)